A. E. B. Coldiron

 - Canon, Period, and the Poetry of Charles of Orleans: Found in Translation.
 Ann Arbor: University of Michigan Press, 2000.See reviews in Translation & Literature, Renaissance Quarterly, and Sixteenth-Century Journal.

-- Christine de Pizan in English Print, 1478-1549 MHRA Tudor and Stuart Translations Series (under contract).
+- Editor, Christine de Pizan in English Print, 1478-1549 MHRA Tudor and Stuart Translations Series (under contract).

 Selected Articles and Essays

-- "Translation and Transformission," Canadian Review of Comparative Literature/Revue Canadienne de littérature comparée, 5,900 words, forthcoming, anticipated 2019.
+- "Translation and Transformission; Or, Early Modernity in Motion," Canadian Review of Comparative Literature/Revue Canadienne de littérature comparée, Vol. 46.2 (2019): 1-12.

 - "Teaching the Early Modern English Translations of Christine de Pizan" pp. 188-196 in Approaches to Teaching the Works of Christine de Pizan, edited by Andrea Tarnowski.
 New York: Modern Language Association, 2018.